dwalton76/lego-crane-cuber/solvers/5x5x5/README.md

 How To Run
 ==========
-java -cp bin -Xmx4g justsomerandompackagename.solver STRING_TO_DESCRIBE_CUBE
+java -cp bin -Xmx4g justsomerandompackagename.reducer STRING_TO_DESCRIBE_CUBE